Mayes McLain

 Mayes Watt McLain (April 16, 1905 – March 6, 1983), also known as Watt Mayes McLain, was an American football player and professional wrestler.
 He played college football for the Haskell Institute from 1925 to 1926 and for the University of Iowa in 1928.
 In 1926, he set college football's single-season scoring record with 253 points on 38 touchdowns, 19 extra point kicks, and two field goals.
 His record of 38 touchdowns in a season stood for more than 60 years until 1988.

-McLain later played in the National Football League, under the name Chief McLain, for the Portsmouth Spartans (1930-1931) and Staten Island Stapletons (1931).
+McLain later played in the National Football League (NFL), under the name Chief McLain, for the Portsmouth Spartans (1930-1931) and Staten Island Stapletons (1931).
 After retiring from football, McLain worked as a professional wrestler, sometimes under the name the "Masked Manager", from 1933 to 1953.

 Early years

 Mayes was born in Pryor, Oklahoma in 1905 as the youngest of six children.
 A brother and sister died in infancy.
 His parents were of Cherokee and Scotch-Irish ancestry and were born in Texas; they married in Pryor.
 Along with other members of his family, Mayes was registered in 1906 at the age of one year on the Dawes Rolls as "Cherokee by Blood" (1/8).
-Both parents are listed on the Dawes Rolls: his mother is listed as 1/4th Cherokee by Blood and his father is listed as "IW" (Intermarried White) whose marriage occurred after November 1, 1875.
-His father Pleas L. McLain was a farmer.
+Both parents are listed on the Dawes Rolls: his mother is listed as 1/4th Cherokee by Blood, and his father is listed as "IW" (Intermarried White) whose marriage occurred after November 1, 1875.
+His father, Pleas L. McLain, was a farmer.
 His mother was Martha A. McLain.